xieb3cky/Cstation_Frontend/README.md

 # C Station

-***** WORK IN PROGRESS ****

 Link to [Backend](https://github.com/xieb3cky/CStation-Backend)

 ## Summary
-Easy-to-use solution for users who are searching for electric car charging stations near their current location.
+- **Easy-to-use** solution for users who are searching for electric car charging stations near their current or input location.

-Using geolocation data, the application presents users with charging stations based on their search criteria.
+- Using geolocation data, the application presents users with charging stations based on their search criteria.
 Users can refine their search further by specifying electric charger type and maximum results.

-The application also offers tools to help users favorite/un-favorite and leave reviews for a charging station.
-The detailed reviews of charging stations can help other users make informed decisions, and they can also view relevant information for selecting charging stations.
+- The application also offers tools to help users **favorite/un-favorite** a charging station, allowing user to quickly access a station and view relevant information.

 ## Technologies
  - React
  - JavaScript
  - Node.js/Express
+ - PostgreSQL

 ## APIs